Facebook Ads vs Google Ads for Contractors: Which Gets More Leads Per Dollar?

 | General Contractor | 30% | 35% | 35% |

 Google captures the people who need you now.
 Facebook captures the people who'll need you next month.
 SEO captures both — for free — once it matures.
-The winning contractors run all three.
+The winning contractors run all three with a coordinated digital marketing strategy.

 The Cost-Per-Closed-Job Math